LEAD POISONING LAWYER

 Lead poisoning can lead to many adverse health problems in both adults and children.
-Lead (Pb) is a metallic element that can be found all around us in various products such as toys, paint, water, jewelry and other commonly used products.
+Lead (Pb) is a metallic element that can be found all around us in various products such as toys, paint, water, jewelry, and other common products.

-The effects of lead and lead poisoning on the human body can be devastating ranging from brain damage, kidney failure, nervous system malfunction and death to vision, hearing and behavioral problems.
+The effects of lead and lead poisoning on the human body can be devastating, ranging from vision, hearing and behavioral problems, to brain damage, kidney failure, nervous system malfunction and death.